gjoni/iPot/README.md

 ## References
 [1] I Anishchenko, PJ Kundrotas, IA Vakser.
 Contact potential for structure prediction of proteins and protein complexes from Potts model.
-(2018) In preparation
+(2018) Accepted

 [2] C Zhang, G Vasmatzis, JL Cornette, C DeLisi.
 Determination of atomic desolvation energies from the structures of crystallized proteins.
 (1997)